-Admission requirements for postgraduate courses varies from course to course.
+Admission to postgraduate courses varies from course to course.
 Read the course entry details in course search carefully when applying.

 Some courses have a quota and offers for admission into these courses will be based on merit.
 This means that, even though you may meet the minimum admission requirement to the University, your rank may not be competitive enough to receive an offer to a course that has a quota.

 Consideration of NT school leavers

 Charles Darwin University is committed to meeting the needs of students in the Northern Territory.
 The University offers a number of prizes and scholarships to recognise the achievements of selected Northern Territory school leavers who choose to study at CDU.
 A Northern Territory school leaver in 2017 who is named in the top 20 students from the NT or gains an ATAR (or equivalent) of at least 95 would be considered for the Vice-Chancellor’s Prize or Pro-Vice Chancellor’s Scholarship.

 Further information for NT school leavers is available from Student Central on (08) 8946 7766 or 1800 061 963.